John-Brooks/IGVC-Gem-Simulator/README.md

 ## Build Instructions

-The simulator is dependent on tinyxml2.0 for loading .svg files.
+The simulator is dependent on tinyxml2.0 for loading .svg format "scenario" files.
 After cloning do not forget to run...
 ```
 git submodule init
 git submodule update